5 cool European countries where you can do a master’s for free

 - Best universities for overseas students – Charles University and Czech Technical University in Prague.

-- Financial support available to UK students – None, but there are some scholarships available for international students.
+- Financial support available to UK students – There are some scholarships available for international students.

 - Proportion of the population that can speak English – 27%.